OldStarchy/DashBot/readme.md

 # DashBot

-A chat bot that does whatever I feel like implementing at the time.
+A chatbot that does whatever I feel like implementing at the time.

 ## How to use

 1. Clone and build.
 2. Create a config file `dashbot.config.js`.
-The options should be self explanatory.
+The options should be self-explanatory.
 3. Put the config file in the storage location (of your choice)

     ```javascript